NFL Free-Agency Forecast: ‘It’s a Really Bad Group Overall’

 Then, there’s the trade market.

+And on the quarterback market, Derek Carr’s name lingered over the past few days as a guy who could become available.
+The New Orleans Saints did a conversion on his contract Saturday, turning base salary into a bonus for cap purposes—the kind of move that makes it harder for a team to trade a player, and thus generally means a guy is locked in for the year.
+That said, the conversion was built into Carr’s contract as something the team could do unilaterally (and they did, indeed, make this call on their own).
+So that story might not be over quite yet.

-That, again, underscores the larger point made on this group as a whole, which is that it may take some creativity and outside-the-box thinking to “win” the offseason this year.
+That, again, underscores the larger point made on this group as a whole—it may take some patience, creativity and outside-the-box thinking to “win” the offseason this year.